-Dr. Corliss in the UM Certification Office will need OFFICIAL TRANSCRIPTS from EACH college/university from your first degree and/or for any prerequisite courses in order to be admitted to a bachelor's or master's program.
+Mrs. Bishop in the School of Education Certification Office will need OFFICIAL TRANSCRIPTS from EACH college/university from your first degree and/or for any prerequisite courses in order to be admitted to a bachelor's or master's program.

-NOTE: We are aware you requested official transcripts when you were admitted to UM, however, the Alabama State Department of Education will need another official transcript(s) when you apply for a Teaching Certificate.
+NOTE: We are aware you requested official transcripts when you were admitted to UM; however, the Alabama State Department of Education will need official transcript(s) when you apply for a Teaching Certificate.

-Contact EACH college/university and have them send your official transcripts to: University of Mobile, Attn: Dr. Corliss, 5735 College Parkway, Mobile, AL 36613-2842 as soon as possible.
+Contact EACH college/university and have the institution send your official transcripts to: University of Mobile, Attn: Mrs. Karon Bishop, 5735 College Parkway, Mobile, AL 36613-2842 as soon as possible.

-To Pay Online for Your Certification
+Paying Online for Certification

 - 1. www.alsde.edu

 - 2. Click Department Offices

 - 3. Click on Teaching and Leading

 - 4. Click on AL Educator Preparation

 - 5. Click on Online Payment

-- 6. Print a copy of payment confirmation in order to attach to your certification application
+- 6. Print a copy of payment confirmation to attach to your certification application

-- 7. If you are an Early Childhood AND

-Elementary dual major OR Music

-Instrumental AND Vocal Choral dual

-major, OR Health AND Physical

-Education you will pay for two (2)

-teaching certificates (\$60.00 plus
+- 7. If you are an Early Childhood AND Elementary dual major OR Music Instrumental AND Vocal Choral dual major, OR Health AND Physical Education, you will pay for two (2) teaching certificates (\$60.00 plus processing fee)

-processing fee)

-- 8. ALL other majors pay for one (1) teaching certificate (\$30.00 plus processing fee.
+- 8. ALL other majors pay for one (1) teaching certificate (\$30.00 plus processing fee).